 - Prescriptive analysis– Details the best course of action based on the data.

 Analysts should decide which type of analysis to use based on the question they’re trying to answer.
-For example, if they are trying to answer what a company’s projected third-quarter revenue will look like, they should use predictive analytics.
+For example, if they are trying to answer a company’s projected third-quarter revenue, they should use predictive analytics.

 After carrying out analysis and drawing conclusions, the data analysis should communicate the results to their superiors.
 Presenting data to seniors should include a visual representation of the data.
 Visualizing the data involves creating interactive dashboards, documents, reports, and presentations.